×

 Short Description

 This indicator will use regularly collected data to track changes in relative abundance and/or distribution of species which are characteristic of different broad habitats in England including birds, bats, butterflies, moths, other invertebrates, and plants.
-The indicator will ultimately have 2 components: (a) changes in the relative abundance of species for which suitable abundance data are available; and (b) changes in the distribution of widespread species for which suitable distribution data are available.
+The indicator will ultimately have 2 components: (a) changes in the relative abundance of species listed on Schedule 2 of the The Environmental Targets (Biodiversity) (England) Regulations 2023 for which suitable abundance data are available; and (b) changes in the distribution of widespread species for which suitable distribution data are available.
 The relative abundance of a species will increase when the population of the species grows, and it will decrease when the population of the species declines.
 The distribution index, also referred to as the occupancy index, measures the number of 1 kilometre grid squares across the country in which species are recorded each year.
 It will increase when a species becomes more widespread and decrease when a species becomes less widespread.

 Readiness and links to data

-This indicator is not available for reporting in 2024 in a finalised form.
-A revised interim indicator is presented here for the first time that shows composite trends in the relative abundance of species in England.
+An interim indicator is presented here which shows composite trends in the relative abundance of species in England.

-Further details about this new 'all-species' measure, including taxonomic breakdowns, a technical background section that describes the data sources and methods in greater detail, and a spreadsheet that contains a list of species within the index together with a more granular breakdown of the data are available in the annual Indicators of species abundance in England statistics release.
-The data are being published as an official statistic in development to gather feedback and facilitate user involvement in the development of the indicator.
+Further detail about the all-species abundance indicator is available in the annual Indicators of species abundance in England statistics release.
+This includes taxonomic breakdowns, a technical background section that describes the data sources and methods in greater detail, and a spreadsheet that contains a list of species within the index, together with a more granular breakdown of the data.
+The data are published as an official statistic in development to gather feedback and facilitate user involvement in the development of the indicator.

-Further work is required to combine and present trends for different species groups and habitat types within the distribution measure for this indicator.
+Further work is required to develop the distribution measure for this indicator.

 Notes on indicator